top of page

 Screenshot (243).png

-Design - Identifying User Needs and Challenges
+Define- Identifying User Needs and Challenges

 Through my research, I uncovered key challenges student employees faced with the timesheet system.
 Many struggled with inefficient hour tracking, frustrating horizontal scrolling, and a lack of clear structure.
 They needed a fast, intuitive, and error-free way to log hours without unnecessary steps or delays.